sakiadachi/nlp/README.md

 ## Getting Started
 This app require to install node and npm on your system.
+Start the application server by entering "npm start" to your terminal.

 ## Development
 Commands to run this application.